ngisedsysle/A-Eye/A-Eye_FPGA/README.md

 ### Line_process
 #### Principle
 As shown above, we have spaces left and can parallelize 3 pixels processing engine (multiadd component).
 This is the goal of the line_process.
-Thus, the 3x3x3 convolution works with a block which can process 3x3 float32.
+Thus, the 3x3x3 convolution works with a line_process block which can process 3x3 float32.
 The process has to be repeated only 3 times so.
 ![cmp_line_process](./diagrams/out/archi_v2/line_process.png)
 #### Memory occupation
 Now, we used 44% of the LUTs.
-We need one clock cycles to compute one line of 3 RGB pixels.
+We need one clock cycle to compute one line of 3 RGB pixels.

 ### Rebuilding the arrays
 We have noticed that IO are limited on FPGA.
 That's why we choose to use axi stream protocol to receive and transmit datas.
 Thus, we use 32 IO to input float32 one by one (plus 2 IO for axi stream protocol), and we have to recompile the array inside the FPGA.